selfint/code-blocks/README.md

     `npm i -g tree-sitter-cli node-gyp-build`.

     If you don't want to install these tools, there's a good chance you don't need them.
-Try the extension without it, it will notify you if it's required.
+Try the extension without it, it will notify you if they are required.

 ### Note